-Table 19: Decommissioning Phase Impacts Table
+Table 19: Decommiss sionina Ph ase Impacts Table

-Project phase Decommissioning Phase Impact Short-term landscape change from the removal of the PV structures, followed by rehabilitation of the impacted areas back to agricultural lands.
-Description of impact pow • Win vement of large vehicles required for the removal of the PV panels, ver lines, mono-poles and substations.
-Id-blown dust from impacts to vegetation.
-Id-blown litter from the laydown and deconstruction sites.
-Mitigability Medium The mitigation will reduce the significance of the visual and landscape impacts
+Project phase mmissioning Phase Impacts Table Decommissioning Phase Impact Short-term landscape change from the removal of the PV structures, impact by rehabilitation of the ir lonowed • ids.
+Description • Mov vement of large vehicles rec removal of the DV papels of impact ver lines, mono-poles and su • removal of the PV panels or impact • d-blown dust from impacts t • U U • win Wind-blown litter from the laydown and construction sites.
+Mitigatability Medium The mitigation will reduce the significan ce of the visual and landscape impacts Potential • Dus t suppression measures. mitigation er management measures. - 3 s to agricultur ally viable grasslands Rehabilitation of impacted areas to agriculturally viable grasslands.
+Assessment Wi thout mitigation N N Nith mitigation Nature Negative Negative Duration Short term Impact will last Short term Impact will last approximately 8 months. approximately 8 months Extent Local Contained within the Local Contained within the Foreground/ Mid Ground Foreground/ Mid Ground (approx. 6km from site) (approx. 6km from site) Intensity Medium Natural and/ or social Medium Natural and/ or social functions and/ or functions and/ or processes are processes are moderately altered. moderately altered.
+Probability Likely The impact is likely to Likely The impact is likely to occur occur.
+Confidence Sure Substantive supportive Sure Substantive supportive data exists to verify the data exists to verify the assessment assessment Reversibility Medium The affected landscape Medium The affected landscape will be able to recover will be able to recover from the impact as there from the impact as there are minimal cut/fills and are minimal cut/fills and the thornveld vegetation the thornveld vegetation will regrow over time to will regrow over time to some degree. some degree.
+Significance Medium (-ve) Low (-ve)

-Potential • Dus t suppression measures. mitigation • Litte er management measures. • Reh abilitation of impacted area s to agricultur ally viable grasslands.
-Assessment Wi thout mitigation With mitigation Nature Negative Negative Duration Short term Impact will last approximately 8 months.
-Short term Impact will last approximately 8 months.
-Extent Local Contained within the Foreground/ Mid Ground (approx. 6km from site) Local Contained within the Foreground/ Mid Ground (approx. 6km from site) Intensity Medium Natural and/ or social functions and/ or processes are moderately altered.
-Medium Natural and/ or social functions and/ or processes are moderately altered.
-Probability Likely The impact is likely to occur Likely The impact is likely to occur.
-Confidence Sure Substantive supportive data exists to verify the assessment Sure Substantive supportive data exists to verify the assessment Reversibility Medium The affected landscape will be able to recover from the impact as there are minimal cut/fills and the thornveld vegetation will regrow over time to some degree.
-Medium The affected landscape will be able to recover from the impact as there are minimal cut/fills and the thornveld vegetation will regrow over time to some degree.
-Significance Medium (-ve) Low (-ve) Comment on significance impacts are and outside d vehicle movement short-term in Duration, the main views of the rg Safari accommodation.
+Comment on significance The dust and vehicle movement impacts are short-term in Duration, and outside the main views of the Renosterberg Safari accommodation.
 Visual Intrusion from wind blown dust and from vehicle movement is limited and short-term in Duration.
-Cumulatives Medium (-ve) None (-ve) Cumulative impacts vegetation to associated values longer time is likely to o Medium (-ve) Without rehabilitation, the return of the vegetation to the site and the associated visual impacts would last a longer time period.
+Cumulatives Medium (-ve) None (-ve) Cumulative impacts Without rehabilitation, the return of the vegetation to the site and the associated visual impacts would last a longer time period.
 However, as this is likely to occur naturally, the cumulative risk is limited.
-None (-ve) Effective management of rehabilitation result in the return of the landscape to that of a functional agricultural area.
+Effective management of rehabilitation can result in the return of the landscape to that of a functional agricultural area.